bartczernicki/VectorMathAIOptimizations/README.md

 ![Benchmark Process](https://github.com/bartczernicki/VectorEmbeddingsSimilarityOptimizations/blob/master/Images/BenchmarkProcess.gif)

 **Benchmark - VectorLinear**
-Goals of this benchmark is to showcase that a simple vector math approach will scale linear.
+Goal of this benchmark is to showcase that a simple vector math approach will scale linearly.
 For example, 1000 vectors will take ~10x longer to process similarity math then 100 vectors.
+This performance degredation is acceptable for smaller vector views/indexes, but unworkable for larger sets.
 ```
 | Method                                | NumberOfVectorsToCreate | Mean       | Error     | StdDev    | Ratio    | RatioSD |
 |-------------------------------------- |------------------------ |-----------:|----------:|----------:|---------:|--------:|-